What to Look For in a Water Bottle: The “Goldilocks” Guide to Hydration

 Water went everywhere: on the keyboard, the mouse, and my notebook.
 The bamboo cap had never sealed properly, and I had been so charmed by the color that I never bothered to check.
 That bottle cost me a repair bill that still makes me wince.

-That morning taught me the most important lesson I can pass on to you.
-A water bottle is a containment vessel, not just an accessory.
-Knowing what to look for before buying prevents a puddle in your bag and ensures hydration works for your lifestyle.
-You do not need to spend hours down Reddit rabbit holes to find a bottle that fits your actual life.
+That morning taught me a tough lesson.
+A water bottle is a containment vessel, not a fashion statement.
+Knowing what to look for before you buy prevents a puddle in your bag and ensures hydration fits your actual lifestyle.
+You do not need to spend hours down Reddit rabbit holes to find a bottle that works for your life.

 TL;DR: Water Bottle Buying Guide